Public Viewing Nights

 Free tickets for all Astronomy Night Planetarium shows are available one week before each show and must be reserved online.
 There is a limit of 5 tickets per group.
 Printed tickets must be presented at the door for admission.
 We will no longer be issuing tickets at the door.
 Tickets are void if presented after the start time listed on the ticket - latecomers will NOT be seated.

 - Tickets are required for public planetarium shows.

 - Planetarium shows take place in a dark indoor domed theater.

 - Please arrive before the start time.
 Latecomers will not be admitted.

 - Planetarium shows are appropriate for ages 7 and up.

 - Please do not bring cell phones, beepers, music players, food or beverages into the planetarium.

-- For large groups we recommend that you schedule a private show at the planetarium.
+- For large groups (more than 5) we recommend that you schedule a private show at the planetarium.

 - The planetarium is located in Coykendall Science building.